henschkowski/dummyjdbc/README.md

 The original dummyjdbc was extended so that it accepts the filename of the results CSV file as a comment in the statement SQL.
 The benefit beeing that also arbitrary complex querys can be used.

-To use the "keyed" driver, instantiate the driver with property "mode" set to "keyed" (the default is the table-based driver):
+To use the CSV-enabled driver, instantiate the driver with the following connection URL:
 ```
-Properties props = new Properties();
-props.setProperty("mode", "keyed");
-Connection connection = DriverManager.getConnection("any", props);
+Connection connection = DriverManager.getConnection("jdbc:dummy:keyed:path=file:///c:/temp/");
 ```

 Then, in the SQL sent to the connection, place a comment as follows: